Chanel couture comes to London in "Mademoiselle Prive" exhibit

-LONDON French fashion house Chanel is putting on display its haute couture creations, dazzling diamond jewelry and the makings of its famed No. 5 scent in a London exhibition unveiling the creative history of one of the world's most luxurious brands.
+LONDON Oct 13 French fashion house Chanel is putting on display its haute couture creations, dazzling diamond jewellery and the makings of its famed No. 5 scent in a London exhibition unveiling the creative history of one of the world's most luxurious brands.

 The "Mademoiselle Prive" exhibit, which was to open at London's Saatchi Gallery on Tuesday, showcases the worlds and works of late founding designer Gabrielle "Coco" Chanel and creative director Karl Lagerfeld, at the helm since 1983.